Tesla Model 3 Long Range

 The battery has a gross capacity of 85.3 kWh and a net usable capacity of 82.0 kWh, with a 3.3 kWh buffer (3.9%) for battery protection.
 With a nominal voltage of 350 volts, the system is classified as a 400-volt battery system.

-Under the WLTP (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 716 to 660 km (445-410 miles), depending on the specific configuration and options, such as wheel size.
-Larger wheels can increase energy consumption and subsequently reduce the overall range.
+Under the WLTP (Worldwide Harmonized Light Vehicles Test Procedure) standard, the maximum rated range is 716 km (445 miles).
+Depending on the configuration and options such as wheel size, the rated range can be as low as 660 km (410 miles).
+Larger wheels generally increase energy consumption and reduce range.

-The vehicle's energy consumption is rated at 11.5 kWh/100 km for the base model and 12.4 kWh/100 km for the top-tier model under the WLTP test cycle.
+WLTP energy consumption is 11.5 kWh/100 km for the base configuration and 12.4 kWh/100 km for the highest-consumption configuration.

 For more details about the range, see real-world data and range listings on this model’s range and consumption page.

 The vehicle supports fast DC charging with a maximum power of 250 kW.
-Charging from 0% to 100% takes approximately 76 minutes, while a typical 10% to 80% charge takes about 36 minutes with an average charging speed of 96 kW.
+A 0–100% charge takes approximately 76 minutes.
+A typical 10–80% session takes about 36 minutes at an average power of 96 kW.

 In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 17.3 kWh/100 km, the trip would take about 9 hours and 7 minutes, needing three charging stops from 5% to 42%, totaling 48 minutes of charging time.